 It’s funny how a single missed message can wreck a havoc in one’s life.
 You need to send an important message to someone sometime later in the day, and you are so sure you will send it at the right time.
 Only, when the right time comes, you forget to send it.
-Depending upon the importance of the message you forgot to send, you may suffer anywhere from nothing to a concussion.
+Depending on the importance of the message you forgot to send, you may suffer anywhere from nothing to a concussion.
 If only there was a way to schedule your messages, as you could do with your emails.
 Well, if you are using an Android phone, you can.
-Whether you want to send that message later to that special someone, or just want to send a reminder text to your friend to make sure he reaches on time, this feature will always come in handy in such times.
-So, if you are suffering from the “forgot to send the message” syndrome, here’s how to schedule text messages on Android in 2019.
+Whether you want to send that message later to that special someone, or just want to send a reminder text to your friend, this feature will always come in handy in such times.
+So, if you are suffering from the “forgot to send the message” syndrome, here’s how to schedule text messages on Android in 2020.

 Send Messages Later Using Third-Party Apps